nlesc-nano/swan/docs/tutorial.rst

 `swan` will look for a *swan_model* folder with thre previously trained model and will load it.

+Finally, you will find a file called "predicted.csv" with the predicted values for the activity coefficients.

 ..  _deepchem: https://deepchem.io/
 .. _smiles: https://en.wikipedia.org/wiki/Simplified_molecular-input_line-entry_system